When two devices connect, they need to agree on two key things: speed and duplex mode.

 A duplex mismatch occurs when the speed matches on both sides, but the duplex settings are different.

-For example, if PC1 is configured at 100 Mbps full-duplex, while SW1 is configured at 100 Mbps half-duplex:
+For example, if PC1 runs at 100 Mbps full-duplex and SW1 runs at 100 Mbps half-duplex:

 The link is established, but errors start to appear in the interface counters: